 PARTICIPATION IN DOCTORAL DISSERTATION DEFENSE IN ROTTERDAM

 On November 11 (2020), Professor Alfred W. McCoy served as a member of dissertation defense committee for Eric Gutierrez, a doctoral student at the Institute of Social Sciences, Erasmus University in Rotterdam.
 Sitting virtually with Professor McCoy in the committee chairs were Professors Kendra McSweeny (Ohio State), Kees Biekart (Erasmus), Julia Buxton (Manchester), Dave Taylor (Swansea), Feroza Tedja (ISS-Erasmus), Jun Borras (ISS-Erasmus), and Rector Magnificus , ISS, Erasmus University Inge Hutter.
-Gutierrez’s dissertation was entitled “Criminals without Borders” (a study of the global drug war) and he earned a doctorate cum laude, which is given only in 5% of all cases.
+Gutierrez’s dissertation was titled “Criminals without Borders” (a study of the global drug war) and he earned a doctorate cum laude, which is given only in 5% of all cases.

 WEBINAR ON TEACHING INDONESIAN